Design and plant your garden in the spring for colorful late summer blooming perennial flowers to wrap up the gardening season.

-Unlike any other flowers, Liatris flower spike blooms from top to bottom, and perfect for cut flowers.
+Unlike other flowers, Liatris flower spike blooms from top to bottom, and it is perfect for cut flowers.
 Liatris comes in purple, pink, and white.

 Get your Liatris bulb here.

-This tall perennial has yellow daisy-like flowers and also similar appearance to sunflower.
+This tall perennial has yellow daisy-like flowers and a similar appearance to sunflower.
 False sunflower is hardy to zones 3 to 9.

 False sunflower is easy to grow, heat and drought tolerant, also grow in full sun and light shade.
 The blossoms are perfect for cut flowers, and the plant is excellent for mass planting, perennial border, focal point, or container garden.

 This one is easily one of my favorite lilies.
 Stargazer lily has fragrant and beautiful pink blooms that will last for a few weeks in the late summer.